dat1-co/ailess-cli/readme.md

 ### Cluster

 ailess creates an ECS cluster that sits behind an Application Load Balancer (ALB).
-This allows zero-downtime deployment and auto-scaling of the endpoint.
+This allows zero-downtime deployment and auto-scaling of the cluster.
-The ECS also runs health checks on the endpoint and restarts the container if it fails.
+The ECS also runs health checks on the endpoint and restarts the container if it fails or rolls the deployment back if it fails to start.

 ## Contributing